edgio-docs/edgio-docs/src/pages/guides/nuxt.md

 Options:

-- `{{ FULL_CLI_NAME }}SourceMaps: true|false`: when true, the serverless build includes sourcemap files which make debugging easier when tailing the server logs in the Layer0 Developer Console.
+- `{{ FULL_CLI_NAME }}SourceMaps: true|false`: when true, the serverless build includes sourcemap files which make debugging easier when tailing the server logs in the {{ PRODUCT }} Developer Console.
 It also increases the serverless bundle size, which may push your deployments over the 50MB (compressed) limit.

 <Callout type="warning">
   We noticed some performance issues related to sourcemaps being loaded in our Serverless infrastructure, which may result in 539 project timeout errors.
 In case you encounter such errors, please try again with sourcemaps disabled.
 This document will be updated once the problem is fully resolved.